wandergeek/ansible-golang/README.md

 # Role Variables

 The following variables have been defined for Go v1.3.
 They will need to be updated as new versions come out.
+The Go downloads page can be found at http://golang.org/dl/.

 ```
 go_tarball: "go1.3.src.tar.gz"